 “Companies Acts” means the Companies Act (as defined in section 2 of the Companies Act 2006) insofar as they apply to the charity;

-"Core Principles" mean those principles decided by the Directors from time to time provided that those principles do not conflict with the Objects
+"Core Values" mean those principles decided by the Directors from time to time provided that those values do not conflict with the Objects

 “the Directors” means the directors of the charity.
 The directors are charity trustees as defined by section 177 of the Charities Act 2011;

 “document” includes, unless otherwise specified, any document sent or supplied in electronic form;